habadere/forge-setup/README.md

 3. download most recent forge mdk and extract its contents
 4. copy contents to local repository, commit and push to remote
   - stage all: `git add --all`
-  - commit: `git commit -m "Commit message"
+  - commit: `git commit -m "Commit message"`
   - push: `git push`
 5. in Eclipse choose File -- Import -- Gradle project and choose the local repository directory
 6. wait for Eclipse to finish importing the project
 7. commit newly generated files to repository
-8. at the bottom in Grade tasks choose runClient to launch Minecraft and see if the mod works
+8. at the bottom in Gradle tasks choose `runClient` to launch Minecraft and see if the mod works

 If the above steps worked you can proceed as follows:
 1. add `/run/` to the `.gitignore` file
-2. change mod information in build.gradle file
+2. change mod information in `build.gradle` file
   - `version`
   - `group`
   - `archivesBaseName`